vmware-tanzu/community-edition/docs/site/content/docs/latest/package-management.md

 ### Installing a Package

-A package may have its own unique installation steps or requirements.
+A package may have its own unique installation steps or requirements, and may have dependencies on other software, for example, Contour has a dependency on Cert Manager.
 Before installing a package, be sure to review its documentation.
 Documentation for each package can be found in the left navigation (`Packages > ${PACKAGE_NAME}`) of this site.